Did you know?

 - Scones or pikelets (plain, fruit or savoury)*

-- Plain breakfast cereals, such as wheat breakfast biscuits, topped with sliced banana with a drizzle of honey
+- Plain breakfast cereals, such as wheat breakfast biscuits, with reduced fat milk, topped with sliced banana and a drizzle of honey

 - Snack-sized tub of reduced fat yoghurt (plain or fruit flavoured)

 - Cubes, slices, shapes or wedges of reduced fat cheese with wholegrain crackers or crispbread